FabricMC/fabric-docs/develop/networking.md

 event to
 keep things concise.

-We register the event in our **client initializer**.
-This ensures that the action is only triggered on the client.
+We register the event in our **client initializer**, and we use `isClient()` to ensure that the action is only triggered on the logical client.

 @[code lang=java transcludeWith=:::use_item_callback](@/reference/latest/src/client/java/com/example/docs/network/basic/FabricDocsReferenceNetworkingBasicClient.java)